Nov 22, 2015 (updated 2022) –

 The ‘Quod was invented by Burt Katz, the original owner of…

 Pequod’s was opened Morton Grove, IL by career pizza purveyor Burt Katz in 1971.

 Burt sold Pequod’s in the mid 1980’s to Keith Jackson, who would later open a second location in Chicago in the early 90’s.
-Before the second location of Pequod’s opened, Burt got back into the pizza game in the late 80’s, when he opened up Burt’s Place across the street from the original Pequod’s in Morton Grove.
+Before the second location of Pequod’s opened, Burt got back into the pizza game in the late 80’s, when he opened up Burt’s Place a few streets down from the original Pequod’s in Morton Grove.